Who can be a mentee in the MAGIC program?

 How do I find mentors?

-If you opted-in to our one-on-one matching program and asked to be matched with a specific mentor, then we will send you an email with their contact information!
-If you are looking for a mentor on the mentoring platform, you’ll find that HuskyLink has a built-in matching algorithm.
+If you opted-in to our one-on-one matching program, we will curate a match for you based on your interests and send you an email.
+If you are looking for a mentor in the drop-in group, you’ll find that HuskyLink has a built-in matching algorithm.
 These are just suggestions based on the specific information provided in your profile—you can request to meet with whomever you’d like.
-We suggest you use the search function to enter keywords such as, “cognitive” or “Autism” to find matches based on research interests, etc.
+We suggest you use the search function to enter keywords such as, “Cognitive” or “Autism” to find matches based on research interests, etc.

 I’m having trouble finding an appropriate mentor.
 Can you help?